 No. 26: RHP John Montefusco

 “The Count” earned NL Rookie of the Year honors in 1975, when he went 15-9 with a 2.88 ERA over 243 2/3 innings, and he no-hit the Braves on Sept.
 29, 1976.

 No. 27 (retired): RHP Juan Marichal

 A 10-time All-Star, Marichal won 238 games with the Giants, the most by any pitcher since the franchise moved west in 1958.

 No. 28: C Buster Posey

-The cornerstone of the Giants’ three World Series titles in 2010, ‘12 and ‘14, Posey’s decorated resume includes six All-Star selections, the '10 NL Rookie of the Year Award, the '12 NL MVP Award, four Silver Sluggers and a Gold Glove.
+The cornerstone of the Giants’ three World Series titles in 2010, ‘12 and ‘14, Posey’s decorated resume includes seven All-Star selections, the '10 NL Rookie of the Year Award, the '12 NL MVP Award, five Silver Sluggers and a Gold Glove.